 The Element ID, Element ID extension and Length fields are defined in 9.4.2.1 (General).

-The OBSS_PDmin_offset values are used to represent OBSS_PDmin levels equal to (–82+value) dBm.
+The OBSS_PDmin_offset value is used to represent OBSS_PDmin level equal to (–82+value) dBm.

-The OBSS_PDmax_offset values are used to represent OBSS_PDmax levels equal to (–82+value) dBm.
+The OBSS_PDmax_offset value is used to represent OBSS_PDmax level equal to (–82+value) dBm.

 The AP defines OBSS_PDmin and OBSS_Pdmax values that shall be used by its STAs.
 The AP shall respect the following constraints when setting these parameters: